‘This house looked like an easy target, until they found what was inside.’

 Don’t Breathe is a 2016 American home invasion horror film directed by Fede Alvarez from a screenplay co-written with his Evil Dead co-scripter Rodo Sayagues.
 It was produced by Sam Raimi and Rob Tapert.
 J.R.
 Young, Nathan Kahane, Joe Drake and Erin Westerman executive produced.

 Detroit: Rocky (Jane Levy), Money (Daniel Zovatto) and Alex (Dylan Minnette) break into a blind Iraq War vet’s (Stephen Lang) home thinking they’ll get away with the perfect crime.
 They’re wrong…

 The film was released globally via Sony Screen Gems and Ghost House Pictures on August 26, 2016.
-It took $153,211,773 at the box office worldwide against a budget of $9.9 million.
+It took a massive $153,211,773 at the box office worldwide against a budget of $9.9 million.

-A British Blu-ray and DVD release was released in 16 January 2017.
+A British Blu-ray and DVD release was issued on 16th January 2017.